 The Issuer is a 100 per cent. shareholder of CGH, which is the holding company of the CGH Group.
-The CGH Group has concentrated its business activities in its subsidiary companies GasNet, s.r.o. and GasNet Služby, s.r.o. (formerly GridServices, s.r.o.) which are both wholly owned by CGH.
+The CGH Group has concentrated its business activities in its subsidiary companies GasNet, s.r.o. and GridServices, s.r.o. which are wholly owned by CGH.